The following is an actual email conversation from December 13, 2016:

 If the flying club is an equity type club, that is all pilots are real co-owners, then the insurance company probably cannot collect from the club member.
 If the flying club is more of a rental operation to non-owner club members, then the insurance probably can subrogate and collect.

-Some FBOs have paid additional premium to have a “Waiver of Subrogation”.
+Some flight schools pay additional premium to have a “Waiver of Subrogation”.
 This is where the insurance company agrees not to attempt collection from a renter pilot.
-Many FBO managers and Club managers simply do not know what their insurance policy allows as respects the subrogation clause.
+Many flight schools and Club managers simply do not know what their insurance policy allows as respects the subrogation clause.
 You may have signed a rental agreement that states you must pay the deductible, with no mention that the insurance company will also collect from you.

 As a CFI instructing an individual owner in his aircraft, then the insurance company has the right of subrogation to collect from you if you are at fault.
 In most cases, you can have the owner amend his insurance policy to provide a “Waiver of Subrogation” to you by name.
 There should be no premium cost or small premium charge for the owner.
 You should also request to be named additional insured, not just a named pilot or meeting the open pilot clause.
 Being named pilot or meeting the open pilot warranty simply validates the owner’s insurance for them.
 As the CFI, that does nothing to extend coverage to you unless you are also named additional insured and waiver of subrogation.

 Most of our insureds do not actually anticipate the full value of the aircraft as a likely claim.
 This simply from a cost benefit point of view of premium.
 They figure a more likely scenario of partial damage such as hard landings, ground loops, gear ups, prop strike, etc. It depends on the type of aircraft you fly.
 Your current limit of $150,000 is on the high side of what most carry.
 But, I recommend carrying the most you can reasonably afford.